p4lang/p4c/docs/simple_switch.md

 + `range` - defined in `v1model.p4`
 + `selector` - defined in `v1model.p4`

-`selector` is only supported for tables with an action profile or action selector implementation.
+`selector` is only supported for tables with an action selector implementation.

 If a table has more than one `lpm` key field, it is rejected by the `p4c` BMv2 back end.
 This could be generalized slightly, as described below, but that restriction is in place as of the January 2019 version of `p4c`.

+### Range tables

 If a table has at least one `range` field, it is implemented internally as a `range` table in BMv2.
 Because a single search key could match mutiple entries, every entry must be assigned a numeric priority by the control plane software when it is installed.
 If multiple installed table entries match the same search key, one among them with the maximum numeric priority will "win", and its action performed.

 Note that winner is one with maximum numeric priority value if you use the P4Runtime API to specify the numeric priorities.
 Check the documentation of your control plane API if you use a different one, as some might choose to use the convention that minimum numeric priority values win over larger ones.

 A `range` table may have an `lpm` field.
 If so, the prefix length is used to determine whether a search key matches the entry, but the prefix length does